domasx2/inqubo/README.md

 This is a automated workflow runner / manager.
 The goal was to combine the best features of workflow orchestration & choreography.
-Workflows are defined as a tree of atomic tasks.
-They are internally choreographed using RabbitMQ.
+Workflows are explicitly defined in code as a tree of atomic tasks.
+Inqubo automatically choreographs them using RabbitMQ.
+Tasks are triggered by "success" events from preceeding tasks and themselves emit lifecycle events.

 Features
 ===========